 The answer to this question should be determined by the personal circumstances of each individual case and, because each case will be different, there won’t always be a simple answer to this question.

-There will be times when the advantages of an IVA will be obvious when compared to a Debt Management Programme (DMP), for instance when the applicant needs legal protection from their creditors, or is looking to benefit from some debt write-off.
+There will be times when the advantages of an IVA will be obvious when compared to a Debt Management Plan (DMP).

-Benefits of an IVA over a DMP:
+Benefits of an IVA over a DMP

 - Large Debts IVA’s tend to be better at dealing with larger debt levels, normally, the bigger the better.